TumiDev10/TumiDev10/README.md

 - 👋 Hi, I’m @Tumi Mashigo

-- 💞️ I’m looking for help with junior developer opportunities.
+- 💞️ I’m looking for junior developer job opportunities.

 - :telescope: I would like to work as a Software Engineer and contribute to frontend and backend for building applications.

 - :seedling: Exploring Technical Content Writing.

-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React Native

 - :zap: In my free time, I solve problems on CodeWars and develop personal projects.